 Hey Y’all!
 Welcome back to our UP Series – An Extensive Guide to Travel Resources!
 For our third installment, we’ll be discussing some great resources to help you out with organization.

-Now, while some of you may consider trip planning an exercise in organization already, there’s a whole other post coming up in the near future for those kinds of resources (so stay tuned)!
+Now, while some of you may already consider trip planning an exercise in organization, there’s a whole other post coming up in the near future for those kinds of resources (so stay tuned)!

 Here we’ll talk about resources that help you pack, sort through your itinerary, and keep track of reservations, tickets, and schedules.
 If we’ve missed one of your favorite organizing hacks, let us know!